guibueno/guibueno.github.io/_docs/02-needs/02-targetlearners.markdown

 title: Target Learners
 section: needs
 incomplete: yes
-problem: "it should be a little more specific and include many more references"
+problem: "it should be a little more specific and include more research"
 workon:
   - "Add research citations to back up some of my assumptions"
   - "Create a persona that synthesizes my target audience"
 ---

-"negative or unrealistic beliefs can lead to decreased motivation, frustration and anxiety" Oh, M.T.
-(1996)
-Kern (1995)

-Every language learner (and certainly every learner in general) could benefit from metacognition, growth mindset, and deliberate practice.
-However, this project specifically targets **adult learners**.
+**LanguageBug** targets specifically **adult language learners learners**.

+This population has typically a complex profile when it comes to language learning.
+Here, adults learners are going to be characterized as **self-motivated**, but **discouraged**, **distrustful**, and maybe **too serious**.

+Such negative framing is obviously not what describes all adult language learners.
+Adults can also learn languages because of their prior success with language learning, or their great abilities in this field.

+This section, therefore, serves to illustrate the target learners who would most struggle with language learning, due to their prior unsuccessful experiences, negative beliefs, or discouragement.

-### Self-motivated...
+### Self-motivation

-There are many reasons for that.
-To begin with, adult learners are most likely to be self-motivated, that is, to be sure that they want to know a certain language.
+Adult learners are most likely to be self-motivated, that is, to be sure of the reasons why  they want to know a certain language.
 For example, an employee who has the chance to work in a different country will know why knowing that foreign language is needed.

 In another example, someone looking for a job may look better qualified by knowing how to speak a foreign language.
 In cases like these, one knows the benefits and goals of learning a certain language, therefore is willing to take action and invest time, energy, and even money into it.

 But even those self-motivated learners sometimes do not succeed in learning foreign languages.
 It may happen for many different reasons, as lack of emotional support from peers and teachers, unrealistically high expectations, and inefficient language learning techniques, etc.

-### … but discouraged, ...
+### Discouragement

 A person that has "failed" to learn a foreign language in the past feels discouraged and frustrated.
 This frustration may get even more harmful if this person believes that “language learning ability is dependent on some immutable, innate talent” (Mercer, 2012, p.
 22), which is a common scenario.
 Mercer & Ryan (2010) project that: